-Conflict between China and Taiwan could lead to trade sanctions, technology disputes, or supply chain disruptions, which could, in particular, impact the semiconductor industry.
+Conflict between China and Taiwan could lead to trade sanctions, technology disputes, or supply chain disruptions, which could, in particular, impact the semiconductor industry, and our operations globally.

-Our Automotive Group uses semiconductors in seat comfort products, and to a lesser extent in motors and actuators.
-Currently, there is a global shortage of semiconductors.
-According to certain market reports, both China and Taiwan are leading manufacturers of the world's semiconductor supply.
+Our Automotive Group uses semiconductors in seat comfort products and, to a lesser extent, in motors and actuators.
+The shortage of semiconductors continues to improve across the automotive industry globally and no longer negatively impacts the sale of our products.
+The challenges of securing an adequate supply of semiconductors have mostly been resolved, but could be challenged again by any number of unexpected or unplanned events.
+According to certain market reports, Taiwan and, to a lesser extent, China are leading manufacturers of the world's semiconductor supply.
 Conflict between China and Taiwan might lead to trade sanctions, technology disputes, or supply chain disruptions, which could, in particular, affect the semiconductor industry.
-If this were to occur, our Automotive Group's ability to source an adequate supply of semiconductors may be reduced, which could adversely harm our business, financial condition and results of operations.
+If this were to occur, our Automotive Group's ability to source an adequate supply of semiconductors may be reduced, which could adversely harm our business, financial condition, and results of operations.
 Such a conflict also could negatively impact our OEM and Tier customers' supply chains and production schedules.
-In addition, any outbreak of hostilities or conflict between China and Taiwan could harm our operations globally, and the operations of our customers and suppliers.
+In addition, any outbreak of hostilities or conflict between China and Taiwan could harm our operations globally and the operations of our customers and suppliers.